SPARC-Auburn/Lab-Assistant/CONTRIBUTING.md

 ### 2. Fork & create a branch

-If the issue is something you think you can fix, create a fork of your own and a branch with a name describing the problem.
+If the issue is something you think you can contribute to, create a fork of your own and a branch with a name describing the problem.
 Then create a pull request to the main branch.
-This will allow you to work on the code without changing the primary files
+This will allow you to work on the code without changing the primary files and let the administrators of the project take a look at the code you wish to upload without disturbing the existing workflow.

 A good branch name would be (where issue #7 is the ticket you're working on):